jhidding/adhesion-code/adhesion_example.md

 ## Applying the power spectrum

 We now apply the desired power spectrum to the previously generated white noise.
 This is done by transforming the white noise to the Fourier domain, multiplying it by the square root of the power spectrum, and then transforming back again.
-Since we're working with a discrete Fourier transform and not the continuous used to normalise the power spectrum, we need to make sure not to lose any factors of $N$ or $L$.
-In practice this means we need to divide the power spectrum by the physical volume of a single voxel.
+We use a C++ wrapper around the FFTW3 library [@FFTW3], which is listed in the appendix.
+The wrapper class `RFFT3` allocates two `vector`s of memory for the input and output data.
+This is done using the FFTW routines, which ensure proper memory alignment for optimal algorithm efficiency.
+Note that our wrapper divides the result of the FFT computation by $N^3$ to normalise the end result, an action which FFTW omits.

 ``` {.cpp file=src/apply_power_spectrum.cc}
 #include "initial_conditions.hh"